-If you are considering the installation of home solar energy, make sure you are aware of how much energy you will receive during the winter months.
-You will avoid unpleasant surprises during winter, and you will also ensure your energy needs are met in summer.
+When you plan a solar system for your home, try calculating what the energy generation of your system will be when you use hours worth of sun in the winter.
+This can prevent any nasty surprises during winter, and it can leave you ahead in the summer.
 Be sure to get a net-usage plan with the energy company so that you can get money from them when you put the surplus energy onto their grid.

 Active Solar Power